cargomedia/bipbip/README.md

 vagrant ssh
 ```

-All dependencies are installed and you can run `bipbip` like this:
+You can then run `bipbip` from within the mounted projected root directory:
 ```
 /vagrant/bin/bipbip
 ```